JuliaLang/julia/CONTRIBUTING.md

 [Revise](https://github.com/timholy/Revise.jl) is a package that tracks changes in source files and automatically updates function definitions in your running Julia session.
-Using it, you can make extensive changes to Base without needing to rebuild in order to test your changes.
+Using it, you can make extensive changes to `Base` without needing to rebuild in order to test your changes.

 Here is the standard procedure:

-1. If you are planning changes to any types or macros, make those changes and build julia using `make`.
+1. If you are planning to change any types or macros, make those changes and build julia using `make`.
 (This is necessary because `Revise` cannot handle changes to type definitions or macros.)
 Unless it's